scarplus/signals/README.md

 This file will be generated at 10:15am, 12:30pm, 12:56pm, 2:30pm, 3:01pm, 3:15pm.. every 10 minutes then until 4:01pm, 8:30pm

+similar Signal file can be generated on-demand by calling this google api url https://mainsignal-6rkoj3i67a-uk.a.run.app This code behind this url is not as agile as the google drive version, since I plan to keep the google api code as stable version and update it with new symphonies only weekly.
-similar Signal file can be generated on-demand by calling this google api url https://mainsignal-6rkoj3i67a-uk.a.run.app It will take around a minute (so if needed browser can be closed after triggering it) to complete and display a json/dictionary format output .
+It will take around a minute (so if needed browser can be closed after triggering it) to complete and display a json/dictionary format output .
 It  it is not structured as a meaningful json.
 A proper readable output file will be written to file after the above url call is completed at this url csv url https://storage.googleapis.com/randomsignals/SignalBV8G0KSWZWKJPK2.csv